 Sleep is one part of wellbeing, and to improve it, it helps to look at wellbeing holistically.
 One way to do that while staying accountable to your goals is through coaching.
 And no, you don’t need any money to get a coach.
 Thanks to AI technology, F4S is bringing free wellbeing coaching to anyone, anywhere.

 Vital Wellbeing is an eight-week program with our AI-powered app, Coach Marlee.
-Marlee will guide you through this self-paced online program, beginning with asking you what your wellbeing goal is, how you'll define success and how you'll reward yourself for achieving your goal.
+Marlee will guide you through this self-paced online program, beginning by asking you what your wellbeing goal is, how you'll define success, and how you'll reward yourself for achieving your goal.
 Then, Marlee will help you build motivation, boost self-esteem, set personal boundaries, and more.

 By focusing on your wellbeing as a whole, you’ll likely find that your sleep improves.
 For instance, a study published in Stress & Health looked at 1,471 adults living in a community and found that resilience was linked to a low likelihood of sleep disturbance.
 Vital Wellbeing specifically helps you boost your emotional resilience, which could have a positive effect on your sleep habits as well.